 Prof. Lisa Ann Richey

 Prof. Lisa Ann Richey is the Professor of Globalization at the Department of Management, Society and Communications at Copenhagen Business School.
 In her interdisciplinary research she combines her background in political science with anthropology, geography and media studies to explore the international politics of humanitarianism.
 Her main focus lies in the business of aid and changing North-South relations, especially the branding and role of celebrities in humanitarian aid.
 Her geographical expertise focuses on Tanzania, Uganda, South Africa and the Democratic Republic of Congo.
-She is the co-author of BrandAid: Shopping Well to Save the World (2011) and the editor of Celebrity Humanitarianism and North–South Relations: Politics, Place, and Power (2015).
-Her upcoming co-authored book Batman Saves the Congo: How Celebrities Disrupt the Politics of Development (2021), builds on her previous work offering insights into the neoliberal realities of development.
+She is the co-author of BrandAid: Shopping Well to Save the World (2011) and the editor of Celebrity Humanitarianism and North–South Relations: Politics, Place, and Power (2015) and a co-authored book with Alexandra C.Budabin, Batman Saves the Congo: How Celebrities Disrupt the Politics of Development (2021), builds on her previous work offering insights into the neoliberal realities of development.

 Dr. Opportuna Kweka